Web publishing at Queen Mary

 - The College will remove from its servers any information that is obscene, offensive, defamatory, discriminatory or breaches copyright.

 Information for applicants

 The College will make every endeavour to deliver courses as described in this prospectus.
 However, changes may be necessary at times.
 The College reserves the right to make changes to the content or methods of delivery of courses, or to discontinue or merge courses.
 If a course is discontinued, the College will make every effort to provide a suitable alternative.

 If you are applying to the College, you will receive all relevant information during the admissions procedure.

-Applicants are advised that data supplied for admissions purposes is held and used according to the Data Protection Act 1998.
+Applicants are advised that data supplied for admissions purposes is held and used according to data protection legislation.

 Information for Alumni

 Alumni members are advised that any personal data supplied to the Alumni Relations Office is held and used according to the Data Protection Act 1998.
 The information gathered may be used to send members publications, notify them of benefits, services and events or to contact them regarding fundraising programmes.

 When using external mailing companies for large-scale mailings, the College will only use companies where the data is held in accordance with the Data Protection Act and is not held beyond the period necessary to fulfil the mailing or used for any other purpose other than that identified by the College.

 Queen Mary University of London complies with the Data Protection Act 1998 and subsequent regulations including the Privacy and Electronic Communications Regulations.
 You will retain the right to opt-out of future correspondence at any point.